-We are currently testing these visualisations at the Bristol Museum and Art Gallery, gathering participant feedback to refine and improve the software further.
-Early indications are promising, with participants stating that the visualisations are helpful to see more detail and colours than without the visualisations, and that they would want to use them again.
-However, we need more participants with varied eyesight to understand more about how differences in eyesight affect the perceived benefits of these visualisations.
+We have tested two iterations of ARtSee at the Bristol Museum and Art Gallery gathering feedback from people with visual impairments to refine and improve the software further.
+There is a lot of data still to analyse, but early indications are promising, with participants stating that the visualisations are helpful to see more detail and colours than without the visualisations, and that they would want to use them again.

-Prior to my current work, above, my research at University of the West of England investigated how low-cost hardware could be used as an audio headset for people with low vision.
+Prior to my current work, above, my research at University of the West of England (UWE) investigated how low-cost hardware could be used as an audio headset for people with low vision.
 Museum curators could write a description, and the software would automatically read these descriptions through the headset when triggered with a contactless tag.
 I also supported research into tactile and digital wayfinding for people with low vision.
-This research was in collaboration with Dr Benedict Gaster, Professor Carinna Parraman, and Fabio D'Agnano.
+This research was in collaboration with Dr Benedict Gaster, Professor Carinna Parraman, and Fabio D’Agnano.

 Publications